weaverdgb/weaver-sdk-js/models.md

 diagram_2
 </details>

-### Punning
+### Meta relations

 Relations can also be references as classes.
+However they should not be instantiated directly.
+This is prevented by the flag `abstract: true`.
 ```yaml
 name: some-model
 version: 1.0.0

 classes:

   Thing:

   Person:
     attributes:
       name: